Arborian/fhirstorm/README.md

 ```

 Now, sent the user to the URL you just got.
+Best practice is for you to also save the `state` variable somewhere safe, and
+verify that the identical state is passed back to you.
+In this example, however, I'll do the less-safe "verify that some valid signed
+JWT was passed back to you."

-They'll be redirected back to you redirect_uri after they log in (sandbox
+The user will be redirected back to you redirect_uri after they log in (sandbox
 credentials are different for each of the sandboxes; consult their documentation
 for the correct credentials to use when logging in)